 Together with Our Employees

-The Nippon Soda Group’s Long-term Vision Brilliance through Chemistry 2030, has identified Enhancement of cost competitiveness and efficiency, Expansion of overseas businesses, and Promotion of new product development and entry into new businesses as key issues.
-In implementing related strategies, we believe people are one of our most important management resources.
-As such, as part of the medium-term business plan Brilliance through Chemistry Stage II, we have formulated human capital management vision Make Employees Brilliant and are promoting the relevant measures.
+Fostering Brilliance through Chemistry to align with our long-term vision.
+Under this policy, we are working to review and refine our personnel systems to support employees in taking on challenges, learning, and applying these experiences to their work.
 Our aim is to transform ourselves into an organization that further promotes innovation while fully utilizing the strengths we have built up over the years.
 To do so, we are committed to promoting diversity, developing human resources, and creating a rewarding workplace that employees can be proud of, with the aim of building an environment and organization that allows each and every one of our diverse employees to maximize his or her abilities, to grasp changes in society’s circumstances, and to work with a positive mindset.

-Basic Policy
+Policy

-• Respect for the dignity and human rights of all people.
+• Respect for human rights and dignity

 Human Rights Initiatives at Workplaces

 The Nippon Soda Group is striving to improve in-house awareness of human rights and create fair workplace environments.
-The Nippon Soda Group Code of Conduct, which sets out the requirements that all employees of the Nippon Soda Group must follow, clearly states our commitment to respecting human rights and nondiscrimination, and ensures that we respect the individuality and personal characteristics of every employee and do not take any action that would result in discrimination.
-Moreover, in addition to incorporating lectures into our position-based training that aim to promote understanding of diversity and of the importance of respect for every individual, we have also set up a complaints desk that employees can use with peace of mind to maintain a harassment-free, sound workplace environment.
-Further, we have created a fair assessment and remuneration system based on employees’ job duties and responsibilities to ensure the same wages for the same roles, regardless of employment conditions, to ensure the principle of Equal Pay for Work of Equal Value.
+The Nippon Soda Group Code of Conduct, which sets out the requirements that all employees of the Nippon Soda Group must follow, clearly states “Respect for Human Rights and Prohibition of Discrimination,” and ensures that we respect the personality and individuality of every employee and do not take any action that would result in discrimination.
+Moreover, in addition to incorporating lectures into our position-based training that promote understanding of diversity and respect for every individual, we have also set up a complaints desk that employees can use with peace of mind to maintain a harassment-free, sound workplace environment.
+Further, we have created a fair assessment and remuneration system based on employees’ job duties and responsibilities to ensure the same wages for the same roles, regardless of employment type, in line with the principle of Equal Pay for Equal Work.
+Through these measures, we are protecting employees’ dignity and working to create vibrant workplaces.

-• Employee Training
+Employee Training

-In FY 2024, we provided lectures on harassment prevention as part of the training programs offered to newly appointed employees at each level, including new hires.
+We provide lectures on harassment prevention as part of the training programs offered to newly appointed employees at each level, including new hires.

-• Complaints Desk
+Complaints Desk

 At each worksite we have established a harassment consultation desk.
 Furthermore, in April 2020, we newly established an external consultation desk, the Nisso Harassment and Relationships Hotline, which we set up as a means to enhance reporter privacy.

-• Equal Pay for Equal Work
+Equal Pay for Equal Work

 At Nippon Soda, we agree with the principle of equal pay for equal work.
 While considering job duties, human resource systems, and other circumstances, we strive to avoid any unreasonable differences in treatment due to gender, age, nationality, employment condition,* or other reason.